bxnxiong/Lint-Code/README.md

 # Oct.7

+- No.137 Clone Graph

+use dictionary to remember if the node is cloned or not

+DFS here is implemented recursively, BFS used a queue.

 - No.135 Combination Sum

 keep a list of values within range of target value, l[value] = [l[value-i].append(i) for i in candidates]